Sinders87/QueueSmart-CS-Project/docs/A1-Initial-Design.md

 Discuss the development methodology your team plans to use:

 Which methodology will you follow (e.g., Agile, Scrum, Waterfall)?
+The methodology that we will follow will be Agile development.

 Why is this methodology appropriate for this project?
+This methodology is appropriate for this project because QueueSmart "is driven by customer descriptions of what is required" as stated by the second lecture.
+The scenarios will be provided as stated in our assignments.
+Agile was preferred over the other methodologies due to how Agile values adaptability, transparency, and incremental developments.
+We are also accustomed to this methodology as students and would align naturally with the goal in mind.

 How will this approach help your team work across multiple assignments?
+The agile approach will help our team work across multiple assignments by allowing us to develop in increments and tackle portions of the application requirements one or several at a time instead of altogether.
+This allows us to be flexible and adjust as needed based on what we currently know about the project and what we begin to learn as the semester continues.
+Because we will not develop all at once, we can test what we have developed at the time and take a step back to fix any mistakes or problems that can occur.

 ## 3. High-Level Design / Architecture (6 points)